 Is Perth Tap Water Safe?

-Generally speaking, yes, you won’t have a problem drinking tap water in the Western Australia capital.
-Water Corporation’s 2018-2019 report showed that every region in Perth that supplied a sample met the health-related Guideline requirements which tested for:
+Generally speaking, yes, Perth tap water is perfectly safe to drink.
+Water Corporation’s 2019-2020 report showed that every region in Perth that supplied a sample met the health-related Guideline requirements which tested for:

 Furthermore, the Perth, Western Australia, region also met nearly all the aesthetic guideline requirements.
 While not health-related aesthetics refer to the taste, odour, colour, turbidity, salinity, hardness and temperature of your drinking water.
 These tests assessed: